Modular Anomaly from Holomorphic Anomaly in Mass Deformed N=2 Superconformal Field Theories

 which follows from the Ramanujan identities for Eisenstein series and theta functions.
 For more details see e.g. the review \cite{Zagier2008}.

 We can find the relation between $E_2(\tau)$ and $E_2(\tau_0)$ derivatives.
-From the relation (\ref{effective}) we can expand the r.h.s for large $u$ and compute the effective coupling as series expansion with quasi-modular forms and theta functions of bare coupling as coefficients
+From the relation (\ref{effective}) we can expand the rhs for large $u$ and compute the effective coupling as a series expansion with quasimodular forms and theta functions of bare coupling as coefficients: